Skip to main content

 What can you expect from Stitch as a Pioneer?

 This Pioneer Program isn’t all one way – Stitch is here to support you through it!
-You can expect to join the Pioneer community, filled with people who have been in your position before and are happy to share their advice and learnings.
+Here's what you can expect:

 Tell me more about activating digital advertising in my area!

 Happy to!
-When we see three or more upcoming activities in your area, Stitch will begin digital advertising locally to encourage new memberships.
+When you have 3 (or more!) upcoming activities scheduled in Stitch, the Stitch team will begin digital advertising locally to encourage new memberships.
 We’ve found this is hugely impactful in establishing the community, as new members are more likely to attend events when they first join, particularly if welcomed by the event host.

 What is a Stitch Welcomer?